 The new E-Class went on sale in 2016.
 On our first drive in Portugal we were mighty impressed, but now we've had the chance to try the E-Class on home turf in the UK, for a proper review.
-The test car delivered was the big-selling E220d – which uses a new version of the Mercedes 2.2-litre direct injection Bluetec diesel (making 194bhp) – in AMG-line trim, which helps the E-Class to look significantly more purposeful blingy than a regular, SE-spec model.
+The test car delivered was the big-selling E220d – which uses a new Mercedes 2.0-litre direct injection diesel engine (making 194bhp) – in AMG-line trim, which helps the E-Class to look significantly more purposeful and blingy than a regular, SE-spec model.

 But the thing that first got us really excited about this car was all its new tech.
 Mercedes has really gone to town.
 It's not just in looks that the new E-Class is something of a miniaturised S-Class – it's also inherited the uber-limousine's technology suite, plus a bit more for good measure.

 So is the oldest car company in the world now making the most technologically advanced cars on the road?

 If you're into tech and cars, you won't get far in the new E-Class before comparisons with a certain other brand pops up.
 Yep, Tesla.
 No, this E-Class is definitely not battery powered – although Merc will sell you a plug-in hybrid version.
 But in its on-board system, sensors, screens and all-round abilities to (almost) drive itself, the comparisons with Elon Musk's Silicon Valley car firm are never far away.

 Much of the stuff which helps the Merc to move itself in certain circumstances isn't standard fit – but nonetheless we were pleasantly surprised by the relative affordability of options, which are bundled into a series of packs — several of which we reckon are well worth having.